Shared Hosting vs Dedicated Hosting: Which is Best?

 - You need root-level access to a server

-- You are hosting a growing application that requires scaling
+- You’re hosting a growing app that needs to scale

 - Security is paramount